Tz'enah Ur'enah

 Sol Liptzin describes the Tseno Ureno as "a fascinating, didactic book which could win the approbation of the strict moral leaders of Eastern European Jewry, and at the same time accompany women as their favorite literary and devotional text from girlhood to old age.
 For generations there was hardly a Yiddish home that did not possess a copy."
-Yisrael Meir Kagan wrote of earlier generations reading the book "Tzenah urenah" each Sabbath.
+Yisrael Meir Kagan wrote of earlier generations reading the book Tz'enah Ur'enah each Sabbath.

 Because of its orientation toward women readers, the book is particularly focused on the biblical matriarchs, the various courtships mentioned in scripture, and the rescue of Moses by Pharaoh's daughter.
 Although there are vivid depictions of Paradise and Hell, there is an emphasis that righteousness is to be found in serving God willingly and wholeheartedly, rather than out of hope of reward or fear of punishment.
 Charity and almsgiving are also emphasized.

 Editions and translation

 There have been at least 300 editions of the book, starting in the 1590s.
-According to the 1622 edition, there were three previous editions - one printed in Lublin and two in Kraków - but they were already rare, and no copy of any of them has survived.
+The oldest surviving edition dates to 1622, printed in Hanau.
+According to this edition, there were three previous editions - one printed in Lublin and two in Kraków - but they were already rare, and no copy of any of them has survived.

+The format and contents of the book varied with the edition.
+The 1622 edition was published as two volumes, while later editions were mostly singular volumes.
+Other modifications to later publications included illumination, the addition of Biblical apocryphal texts, and updating the text itself to reflect changes to the language of publication over time.

-Parts of Tseno Ureno were translated into German in 1910 by Bertha Pappenheim as Zennah u-Reenah.
+Parts of the Tseno Ureno were translated into German in 1910 by Bertha Pappenheim as Zennah u-Reenah.
 Only the first part of her translation of the Women's Bible appeared (Bereschit, corresponding to the Book of Genesis).
 The translations of the second and third books (Schemot and Wajikra) have apparently been lost.

 Morris M. Faierstein published a first critical translation into English in 2017.

 The book continues in print today, especially for Hasidic communities.
 ArtScroll published a two-volume English translation in 1993 (ISBN 0899069258), under the title The Weekly Midrash: Tz'enah Ur'enah the Classic Anthology of Torah Lore and Midrashic Commentary.